 Just 5m (17ft) long on deck and classically styled in wood-epoxy, the Shilling opens up a whole new world of sailing – as David Harding discovered

-How to pick up a pile mooring
+A man reversing a yacht to a pile mooring

 Picking up a pile mooring can be a challenge – especially in a tidal harbour.
 David Harding explains how it’s done